treeverse/lakeFS/docs/use_cases/iso_env.md

 ![Branch Counts]({{ site.baseurl }}/assets/img/iso-env-df-counts.png)

 As expected, there are now twice as many rows, 972k, on the `double-branch` branch.
-That means we *duplicated our data!*oh no!
+That means we **duplicated our data!** oh no!

 Data duplication introduce errors into our data analytics, BI and machine learning efforts, hence we would like to avoid duplicating our data.

-But do not worry!
+Do be afraid!

 On the `main` branch however, there is still just the origin 486k rows.
 This shows the utility of branch-based isolated environments with lakeFS.